Could your health issues be caused by histamine intolerance?

 - One more on fermented foods

 - Struggling with eczema?
-I've heard this book, The Eczema Diet, is really good.
+The Eczema Diet is a really helpful book.